-Give thanks for the discounts: the feast will cost a little less this year
+Give thanks for the discounts: The feast will cost a little less this year

 Shoppers can often save money by choosing store-brand products instead of big national brands.
 But that price gap has narrowed in recent years, as customers have become more cost-conscious and the big brands want to be competitive.

-"The national brands are feeling the heat," Swanson says.
+"The national brands are feeling the heat," Swanson said.
 "It's really, really hard to convince people these days that the national brand is worth the premium."

 Cynthia Pearson, another shopper at Giant, chose store brands for some items on her shopping list.
 She's hosting dinner for five on Thursday.

-"I could go store brand, because I'm usually going to doctor it up somehow," she says.
+"I could go store brand, because I'm usually going to doctor it up somehow," she said.
 "Put my own little touch and taste on it."

 While the price of some Thanksgiving staples has fallen in the last year, they're still higher than they were before the pandemic.
 Pearson said she hopes to stretch any savings as far as possible.